gramineproject/graphene/Documentation/oldwiki/Graphene-SGX-Manifest-Syntax.md

     (Default: 0)
 This syntax specifies the ISV Product ID and SVN to be added into the enclave signature.

-## Trusted files and child processes
+## Trusted Files and Child Processes

 ### Trusted Files (OPTIONAL)
     sgx.trusted_files.[identifier]=[URI]